venoajie/my_prompts/README.md

 #### Step 1: Author an Instance File

-Following the protocol above, create a new instance file (e.g., `instances/generate-unit-tests.instance.md`).
-Use `<Inject src="..."/>` tags with paths relative to the repository root to provide all required evidence.

-#### Step 1: Author an Instance File

 Navigate to the appropriate domain and create a new instance file (e.g., `instances/generate-unit-tests.instance.md`).
 The file uses YAML frontmatter to declare its domain and target persona.

 To include a file as context, use the `<Inject>` tag with a path relative to the **repository root**.
 This allows you to reference your live, actively-edited source code directly, with no copying required.